Beyond Site Selection: Building the Deal Management Solution

 Fig: Final design I shipped

-Once a site was approved, teams had no structured way to track deals from initial interest to a signed lease.
-Everything lived in emails, spreadsheets, or people’s heads.
+Once a site was approved, retail real estate teams had no structured way to track deals.
+Everything lived in emails, spreadsheets, or in people’s heads.

 There were 2 cases Deal Management would be used in: